wavesplatform/gowaves/README.md

 1. Download a blockchain file
 1. Download the `importer` utility from [Releases](https://github.com/wavesplatform/gowaves/releases)
-1. Run the command passing the path to the blockchain file and node's state directory as parameters.
+1. Run the command, put the path to the blockchain file and node's state directory as parameters.
-   The third parameter is the number of blocks to import, it should be less than needed height by one.
+   The third parameter is the number of blocks to import, it should be less than a desired height by one.

 ```bash
 ./importer -blockchain-path [path to blockchain file] -data-path [path to node state directory] -blocks-number [height - 1]